vuejs/apollo/packages/docs/src/api/use-query.md

     - `network-only`: return result from network, fail if network call doesn't succeed, save to cache.
     - `no-cache`: return result from network, fail if network call doesn't succeed, don't save to cache.

-  - `fetchResults`: Whether or not to fetch results.

   - `metadata`: Arbitrary metadata stored in the store with this query.
 Designed for debugging, developer tools, etc.

   - `notifyOnNetworkStatusChange`: Whether or not updates to the network status should trigger next on the observer of this query.